This getaway house nashville review is in collaboration with Getaway. All thoughts and opinions are my own.

 The Nashville Dale Hollow Outpost

-Getaway House is about a two hour drive from Nashville in Celina, TN.
-The closest store nearby was a Dollar General.
-You can either grab a few items there or bring it with you.
+Getaway House is about a two-hour drive from Nashville in Celina, TN.
+The closest store nearby was Dollar General.
+You can either grab a few items there or bring them with you.
 You can either cook your food in the cabin or out over the fire.
 Tim made a delicious meal on the stove that was divine!

-Some other things you can do to unplug is meditate, do a puzzle, play a board game, tell ghost stories around the fire, or just soak in nature.
+Some other things you can do to unplug and meditate, do a puzzle, play a board game, tell ghost stories around the fire, or just soak in nature.

 What’s In the Area